Dina-tolemy/Stronger-Community/README.md

 password for both accounts is : 123456

-node server.js & npm start  to run in development.
+Development: node server.js & npm start  to run in development.